Ruth Neudeck

 Ruth Closius-Neudeck (5 July 1920 – 29 July 1948) was a Nazi Schutzstaffel (SS) supervisor at a Nazi concentration camp complex from December 1944 until March 1945.
 She was executed for war crimes for her role in the Holocaust.

 Early life

 Ruth Closius was born in Breslau, Germany (now Wrocław, Poland).
-She hoped to become a nurse, but worked a saleswoman in a textiles warehouse.
+She hoped to become a nurse, but worked as a saleswoman in a textiles warehouse.
 She later married and was known as Ruth Neudeck or Ruth Closius-Neudeck.

 Atrocities in Nazi concentration camps

 In July 1944, she arrived at the Ravensbrück concentration camp to begin her training to be a camp guard.
 Neudeck soon began impressing her superiors with her unbending brutality towards the female prisoners, resulting in her promotion to the rank of Blockführerin (Barrack Overseer) in late July 1944.

 In the Ravensbrück camp, she was known as one of the most ruthless female guards.
 Former French prisoner Geneviève de Gaulle-Anthonioz commented after the war that she had seen Neudeck "cut the throat of an inmate with the sharp edge of her shovel".
 Another survivor testified that Neudeck "took off the clothes of some inmates, poured cold water over them and made them stand in the cold for hours."

 In December 1944, Neudeck was promoted to the rank of Oberaufseherin, and moved to the Uckermark extermination complex subcamp close to Ravensbrück.
 There she was involved in the selection and execution of over 5,000 women and children and running of the gas chambers.
 The prisoners were mistreated by Neudeck or her fellow SS Aufseherinnen.
 In March 1945, Neudeck became head of the Barth subcamp.